-Certain short term gains and losses from the sale or disposition of an interest in an entity that owns real property in Connecticut is considered Connecticut sourced income.
+Certain short term gains and losses from the sale or disposition of an interest in an entity that owns, directly or indirectly, real property in Connecticut is considered Connecticut sourced income.

 Entity means a partnership, limited liability company, or S corporation.